Big Brother 2023-2024, eliminated: who was eliminated today

-BIG BROTHER 2023-2024 ELIMINATED – Who was eliminated at the end of the episode of Big Brother 2023-2024 broadcast today, Monday 11 September 2023, on Canale 5?
-Being the first episode, no contestant had to leave the House.
+BIG BROTHER 2023-2024 ELIMINATED – Who was eliminated at the end of the episode of Big Brother 2023-2024 broadcast today, Friday 15 September 2023, on Canale 5?
+No contestant had to leave the House.
+At the end of the last episode, the first of the new edition, five competitors ended up nominated but only to be “elected” immune in view of the next televoting.

 How to vote